Local government strategies to protect groundwater

 Despite the widespread dependence, little is found in local zoning to protect or prevent contamination of groundwater.

 How do these protections work?
 They address the basic problem: the groundwater we use is vulnerable to contamination from what is put on the surface of the ground.
 Glacial deposits (soils from the top of bedrock to the surface) are largely permeable.
 “Permeable” means liquid and contaminants can and does soak through the soil from the surface to groundwater.
 Most groundwater wells are pulling water from the glacial deposits (68 percent).
 The remaining 32 percent pull water from within bedrock.
 But a significant amount of the bedrock found in Michigan is also permeable -- Karst bedrock particularly so.

 There is a prevalent myth that groundwater is protected if there is a clay soil layer between the surface and water.
 While clay is a good barrier, it is not a failsafe.
 It too is permeable.
 The rate of movement of water and contaminants through clay is much slower.
 But many clay layers are not continuous.
 Clay layers have holes, cracks and breaks allowing leakage.
-Therefore, when there is a spill on the surface it is not a question if surface contamination will reach groundwater, but only how long it will take.
+Therefore, when there is a spill on the surface it is not a question of if surface contamination will reach groundwater, but how long it will take.

-With permeability surface water (lakes and rivers), wetlands, and groundwater are often inter-connected.
+With permeability of glacial deposits, surface water (lakes and rivers), wetlands, and groundwater are often inter-connected.
 Contaminants in one can move to the others.
 Thus a protection program really needs to focus on all three: surface, wetland, and groundwater.
 Local zoning is one of the most effective tools to do this in a way that is preventative.
 Zoning can often avoid problems from occurring in the first place.

 Not putting in safeguards could come at a high cost since groundwater is always at risk, and cleanup is very expensive, it is advised that communities take precautions with the tools available to them.